taylorsudo/trading-demo/README.md

 1. Click the **New Project** button and follow the steps to connect your GitHub repository.

-From your Vercel dashboard, navigate to "Storage" and create two databases: a Postgres Database, and a KV Database.
-These will store your users' account and session data, respectively.
-Choose whichever names you want, as they don't really matter.
-From each database, copy the URLs beginning with `postgres://` and `redis://`.

 1. From your Vercel dashboard, navigate to **Storage** and click **Create Database**.
 Select **Postgres** and choose a name for your database.
 This database will store your users' account data.

 1. Navigate to back to **Storage** and click **Create Database** once again.
 Select **Vercel KV** and choose a name for your database.
 This database will store your users' session data.